Romkin7/singa-senior-web-dev-assignment-roman-tuomisto/README.md

 I decided to include simple `useFetch` built in composable, to send get requests to `/api/ping` endpoint of Nitro server, to check server health.
 And response ping set to pong is displayed under footer on App.vue level component.
 This I believe is extra thing, to demonstrate, that ping pong health check is working as expected.

+### Usage of AI

+I did use AI in several places, related to error handling practises and data fetching issues.

+- `What are the best built in parictices of error handling in Nuxt?`
+- `Why does <NuxtLink to="/non-existing-page">Non-existing Page</NuxtLink> link not result in error.vue page with status 404?`
+- `What are the main Nuxt Lifecycle in how the data is fetched and used in the pages?`
+- `How to handle errors centrally in one place like api errors and 404 errors?`
+- `How cache works with expiry in Nuxt?
+Are there any best practises?`

 ## Running development server

 Install dependencies by running: